Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 • Inhale slowly and deeply through the rolled tongue or the parted lips, drawing the breath in like you would through a straw.

-• Rest your tongue and close your mouth.
-Exhale slowly through the nose.
+• Close your mouth and exhale slowly through the nose.
 Ensure that the exhalation is calm and controlled.

 Watch this brief video to learn how to practice Sheetali Pranayama.